 The History of Odessa

 There are some funny touristic trains/busses providing tours for lazy tourists.
 Like I was because after I arrived in Odessa, I walked for 4h and got really tired.
 So it is nice to just sit and explore the city.
-They have guides who speak also English.
+They have English speaking guides (just ask them for the English tour).

 Instagram places in Odessa, Ukraine